reactioncommerce/reaction-docs/developer/tutorial/extending-product-schema-location-map.md

 # Enhance ReactionCommerce with geo-tagged products

-## Extending the product schema with longitude and latitude
+## Step 1: Extending the product schema with longitude and latitude
 Because our products should be geotagged, we need to extend each product with two new fields for latitude and longitude.
 We like to keep all existing product properties from the original schema called `Product` intact.
 This is why we import the original schema and use it as base schema for the new, extended schema called `ExtendedSchema`.
 After extending, we make sure that our new schema is attached to the Products collection.
 To overwrite the schema already bound to the collection, we pass the parameter `replace: true`.
 Also notice the `selector` option, which is explained [here, section multiple-schemas](https://docs.reactioncommerce.com/reaction-docs/master/simple-schema)

 **[/imports/plugins/custom/beesknees/server/init.js](https://github.com/reactioncommerce/reaction-example-plugin/blob/master/server/init.js)**